abea/abea.github.io/work.md

 permalink: /work/
 ---

-Please explore some of my work below.
-In addition, I have [years of experience]({{ site.meta.linkedin }}) with digital strategy and web project management both within organizations and as an agency project manager.
-I'd love to talk about how we can collaborate.
-Please [email me](mailto:alex.bea@gmail.com).
+Check out some of my work here.
+They're a small reflection of my [years of experience]({{ site.meta.linkedin }}) with web development, project management, and digital strategy both within organizations and at agencies.
+[Let's talk.](mailto:alex.bea@gmail.com)

 ## Case Studies